rusterlium/rustler/README.md

 #### Supported NIF version

 The minimal supported NIF version for a library should be defined via Cargo features.
-The default is currently `2.14` (Erlang/OTP 21).
-To use features from NIF version `2.16` (Erlang/OTP 24), the respective feature flag has to be enabled on the dependency:
+The default is currently `2.15` (Erlang/OTP 21).
+To use features from NIF version `2.16` (Erlang/OTP 24) or `2.17` (Erlang/OTP 26), the respective feature flag has to be enabled on the dependency:

 ```toml
 [dependencies]